Activity 7.2.1: To Implement and Debug an Event Handler

 3. On the Repair Items tab, two lines appear.

-The second line is bold, as shown in the following screenshot.
+The second line is bold, as shown below.

 Figure 1.
 The bold line on the Repair Items tab